 Information and resources

-We also have information on alarms and safety aids, safety in general, and about other aspects of living with epilepsy.
+We also have information on safety in general and about other aspects of living with epilepsy.
 Our booklet ‘The Bigger Picture’ has information about epilepsy and mood and looks at ways to deal with the anxiety and low mood that may come alongside epilepsy for some people.

 Practical and financial support

-Most GPs can refer people for counselling, and the counselling offered is usually six weekly sessions.
+Most GPs can refer people for counselling, and the counselling offered is usually weekly for 6 sessions.
 There may be a waiting list for counselling.
 Some people find their own counsellor, and there will be a charge for this.

-If you like the idea of structured sessions and working in a group setting, then you may be interested in the Expert Patients Programme (EPP) and other self management support run by self management UK (opens new window).
+If you like the idea of structured sessions and working in a group setting, then you may be interested in the Expert Patients Programme (EPP) and other self management support run by self management UK.
 The EPP is a free course for anyone living with a long-term health condition (and is not epilepsy-specific).
-The course runs once a week, for six weeks.
-The course aims to provide support and develop self-confidence to help you feel more in control of your condition.
+The course runs once a week, for 6 weeks and aims to provide support and develop self-confidence to help you feel more in control of your condition.

 The course includes: